 Our overall goal with #mapathons is simple: grow the community, thus improve OpenStreetMap. #mapathons are a great tool for this specifically because:

-While I'm sure your local Baseball game, BBQ festival or running event turns out more spectators or participants, #mapathons are rapidly developing into a great regular excuse for people to get together to get work done, socialize around OpenStreetMap or learn about how they can use OpenStreetMap for fun and work.
-Discussions at #mapathons have inspired The Atlantic to ask What happens when everyone makes maps? - exactly the kind of question we want many more people to ask themselves.
+While I’m sure your local Baseball game, BBQ festival or running event turns out more spectators or participants, #mapathons are rapidly developing into a great regular excuse for people to get together to get work done, socialize around OpenStreetMap or learn about how they can use OpenStreetMap for fun and work.
+Discussions at #mapathons have inspired The Atlantic to ask What happens when everyone makes maps?

 #mapathon at OpenGovHub in Washington DC.